 Inside tip: en route from Cartagena to Santa Marta, you can make a stop in Barranquilla, where you can visit this spooky ghost town!

-Head over to colonial Valledupar and soak up the indigenous culture in the nearby town of Nabusimake.
+Head over to colonial Valledupar and soak up the indigenous culture in the town of Nabusimake.

-Not only has Bucaramanga everything a big metropolitan city has to offer but also it is surrounded by some absolutely stunning valleys!
+Bucaramanga has all a big metropolitan city has to offer and it is also surrounded by some absolutely stunning valleys!

-The most popular adventure activity to do here is paragliding!
-Even though this is not for the faint-hearted it could be one of the highlights of this trip!
+The most popular thing to do here is paragliding!
+This is not for the faint-hearted but if you give it a shot it will probably be one of the highlights of this trip!

 Did your visit to Bucaramanga make your adrenaline pumping and are you up for more?